Bhargav4037/test1/README.md

-# deployapp
+# deployApp
-deployapp is a CLI (Command Line Interface) application written in Go, designed to deploy the applications and detect the cloud components used in that applications.
+deployApp is a CLI (Command Line Interface) application written in Go, designed to deploy the applications and detect the cloud components used in that applications.

 ## Table of contents